I Don't Wanna Go On with You Like That

-"I Don't Wanna Go On with You Like That" is a song from English musician Elton John's 21st studio album, Reg Strikes Back (1988), released as the lead single of the album.
-The track was written by John and his long-time songwriting partner, Bernie Taupin.
+"I Don't Wanna Go On with You Like That" is a song by British musician Elton John and lyricist Bernie Taupin, performed by John.
+It is from his twenty-first studio album Reg Strikes Back (1988) and was released as its lead single.

-When John played this song with the band on his concerts, the intro had different arrangements as he regularly played it in his tours during the album tour, Sleeping with the Past Tour and the rest of 1990s before he retired it in 2000 as the One Night Only concert in Madison Square Garden remains the most recent performance of it.

-Chart performance

-Upon its release in 1988, the song reached number 30 on the UK Singles Chart and peaked at number two on the US Billboard Hot 100 in August 1988, becoming John's highest-charting hit of the 1980s in the US.
+Upon its release in 1988, the song peaked at number two on the US Billboard Hot 100 in August 1988, becoming John's highest-charting hit of the 1980s in the US.
 The song also became John's eighth number-one on the Billboard Adult Contemporary chart.
 In Canada, the single peaked atop the RPM 100 Singles chart for three weeks, giving John his 13th chart-topper there.
+It became a top ten hit in Austria and Switzerland, and a top 40 hit in nine countries including the UK, where it reached at number 30 on the UK singles chart.

+Live performances

+When John played this song with the band on his concerts, the intro had different arrangements as he regularly played it in his tours during the album tour, Sleeping with the Past Tour and the rest of 1990s before he retired it in 2000 as the One Night Only concert in Madison Square Garden remains the most recent performance of it.